 THIS DATE IN HISTORY: July 5

 1995: The New York Islanders name Mike Milbury as the sixth coach in their history.
-Milbury becomes general manager on Dec.
+Milbury adds the title of general manager on Dec.
 12 and remains in one or both jobs until stepping down as GM in June 2006 to accept a vice presidency with the Islanders.
-New York goes 56-111-24 during Milbury's three stints as coach.
+New York goes 56-111 with 24 ties during Milbury's three stints as coach.

 2000: The new Columbus Blue Jackets hire Dave King as their first coach.
 The Blue Jackets finish last in each of their first two seasons and King is fired midway through his third season.

 2013: Daniel Alfredsson's 17-year career with the Ottawa Senators comes to an end when he signs with the Detroit Red Wings as a free agent.
 The 40-year-old native of Gothenburg, Sweden, leaves the Senators after spending his entire NHL career in Ottawa, finishing with 1,108 points (426 goals, 682 assists) in 1,178 games.
 His list of achievements includes winning the Calder Trophy as the NHL's top rookie in 1996 and the Mark Messier Leadership Award in 2013.
 He serves as Ottawa's captain from 1999-2013 and helps the Senators to their first appearance in the Stanley Cup Final in 2007.
 Alfredsson, plagued by back problems, spends one season with Detroit, then returns to Ottawa and officially announces his retirement on Dec.
 4, 2014.